Skeleta in non-Archimedean and tropical geometry: Subobjects and -modules

 The \emph{integer, rational}, and \emph{real semifields} $\Z_\vee,\Q_\vee,\R_\vee$ are obtained by disjointly affixing $-\infty$ to $\Z,\Q,\R$, respectively.
 More generally, we can obtain a semifield $H_\vee$ by adjoining $-\infty$ to any totally ordered Abelian group $H$.
-Semifields are totally ordered spans (in fact, semirings; cf. e.g. \ref{semifields}).
+These semifields are totally ordered $\B$-modules (in fact, semirings; cf. e.g. \ref{semifields}).

-If $X$ is a topological space, the set $C^0(X,\R_\vee)$ of continuous functions $X\rightarrow\R_\vee$, where $\R_\vee$ is equipped with the order topology, is a span.
+If $X$ is a topological space, the set $C^0(X,\R_\vee)$ of continuous functions $X\rightarrow\R_\vee$, where $\R_\vee$ is equipped with the order topology, is a $\B$-module.
 So too are the subsets of bounded above functions, or of functions bounded above by some fixed constant $C\in\R$.

 Suppose that $X$ is a manifold (with boundary).
-The subset $C^1(X,\R_\vee)$ of \emph{differentiable} functions is not a span, since the pointwise maximum $f\vee g$ of two differentiable functions $f,g$ needn't be differentiable.
-One must allow \emph{piecewise} differentiable $\mathrm{P}C^1$ (or piecewise smooth $\mathrm{P}C^\infty$) functions to obtain subspans of $C^0(X,\R_\vee)$.
-Since convexity is preserved under $\vee$, the subsets of \emph{convex} functions $\mathrm{CP}C^r(X;\R_\vee)$ are also subspans.
+The subset $C^1(X,\R_\vee)$ of \emph{differentiable} functions is not a $\B$-module, since the pointwise maximum $f\vee g$ of two differentiable functions $f,g$ needn't be differentiable.
+One must allow \emph{piecewise} differentiable $\mathrm{P}C^1$ (or piecewise smooth $\mathrm{P}C^\infty$) functions to obtain submodules of $C^0(X,\R_\vee)$.
+Since convexity is preserved under $\vee$, the subsets of \emph{convex} functions $\mathrm{CP}C^r(X;\R_\vee)$ are also submodules.

-We can also endow $X$ with some kind of affine structure \cite[\S2.1]{KoSo2}, which gives rise to spans $\mathrm{CPA}_*(X,\R_\vee),*=\R,\Q,\Z$ of piecewise-affine, convex functions (with real, rational, or integer slopes, respectively).
-If $X=\Delta\subset\R^n$ is a polytope, then it has a notion of integer points, and so one can define a span $\mathrm{CPA}_\Z(X,\Z_\vee)$ of piecewise-affine, convex functions with integer slopes and which take \emph{integer values} on lattice points $\Z^n\cap\Delta$.
-Note that any function in this span that attains the value $-\infty$ must in fact be constant.\end{egs}
+We can also endow $X$ with some kind of affine structure \cite[\S2.1]{KoSo2}, which gives rise to $\B$-modules $\mathrm{CPA}_*(X,\R_\vee),*=\R,\Q,\Z$ of piecewise-affine, convex functions (with real, rational, or integer slopes, respectively).
+If $X=\Delta\subset\R^n$ is a polytope, then it has a notion of integer points, and so one can define a $\B$-module $\mathrm{CPA}_\Z(X,\Z_\vee)$ of piecewise-affine, convex functions with integer slopes and which take \emph{integer values} on lattice points $\Z^n\cap\Delta$.
+Note that any function in this $\B$-module that attains the value $-\infty$ must in fact be constant.\end{egs}